 Is there a GPA requirement to join the team or continue to play during the season?

 Yes.
 It depends on the division of NCAA play, but the NCAA does require that all student-athletes complete a certain number of credits annually and maintain a minimum GPA.
 Division I student-athletes are NCAA-eligible for five years, meaning that each year, at least 20% of their degree coursework needs to be completed.
 There isn’t a first-year percentage requirement, but by the end of their sophomore years, students must have finished at least 40% of their credits.
-At the very least, students must complete six credits per semester and meet the GPA standards that are set out by each individual institution.
+At the very least, students must complete six credits per semester and 18 credits per academic year, and meet the GPA standards that are set out by each individual institution.
 Failure to complete credits or maintain a satisfactory GPA could lead to academic probation or suspension from the team.